Relieve Jaw Pain & Headaches With Mouthguards

 I give him the whole gamut of treatment modalities like regular braces, ceramic braces, Invisalign, or incognito braces.
 I tell them all these types of braces are different appliances.
 They're just tools in my hands.
 The outcome shouldn't be different if you're using Inivisalign or fixed braces or regular braces.
 As an orthodontist, that's just my toolbox but I ask them, “What would you like to use for your own lifestyle?” and basically make a decision and we just move forward with that.

 Your teeth are supposed to meet in a certain way when you close your mouth or bite down.
 Being slightly off is no problem, but if your teeth do not come together properly, you could be suffering from malocclusion, or a bad bite, such as an overbite, underbite, or crossbite.
 When your bite is bad, you could be putting extra wear on the enamel, leading to more cavities.
 It can also be putting extra stress on your TMJ, leading to jaw pain and similar problems.
-At both our Bridgeport/Trumbull Line dental office and Stratford dental office, we can use orthodontics and special bite guards to help shift your jaw slightly to get rid of any malocclusion.
+At both our Bridgeport/Trumbull Line dental office and Shelton dental office, we can use orthodontics and special bite guards to help shift your jaw slightly to get rid of any malocclusion.

 Is Grinding Your Teeth Normal?
 Will It Create Problems?